n3554/n3554/technical_specification/parallelism.1.general.md

 XXX define *user-provided function objects* ?

-A *parallel algorithm* is a function declared in namespace `std::experimental::parallel` with a formal template parameter named `ExecutionPolicy`.
+A *parallel algorithm* is a function template described by this Technical Specification declared in namespace `std::experimental::parallel` with a formal template parameter named `ExecutionPolicy`.